For contract information and application requirements please call Kris: 623-696-9537 or kristoffer@

 - There are some states which will reimburse a family for some of the costs of the home study and travel, but it is considered the adoptive parents’ responsibility.

 After the home study is complete, a social worker works with you to help you select a child or children that you are interested in.
 After you have selected the child/children you are interested in, then your home study is submitted to that child’s/children’s caseworker.
-The caseworker collects a selected number of home studies and chooses the family best suited for the available child/children.
+The caseworker and other significant people in the children’s lives collect a selected number of home studies and choose the family they feel is best suited to meet the needs of the available child/children.
+Length of the selection process and number of pre-placement transition visits will vary per the children’s home location.

 US Adoption Links